New Jersey DUI Lawyer Information:

 Under N.J.S.
 39:4-50, a person can be found guilty of drunk driving (DUI) in New Jersey even when the blood alcohol content is 0.0%.
 This happens when the substance causing the intoxication is something other than alcohol.
 That “something” can be marijuana, heroin, LSD, or any other so-called controlled dangerous substance.
 Moreover, the intoxication can arise even from substances that are completely legal in NJ.
 Thus various medications, even when taken under prescriptions issued by a physician, can cause a person to be “under the influence.”

-Driving in New Jersey with a blood alcohol concentration is 0.08% or more constitutes DUI regardless of whether the alcohol affects the driver's abilities.
+Driving in New Jersey with a blood alcohol concentration of 0.08% or more constitutes DUI regardless of whether the alcohol affects the driver's abilities.
 Once the alcohol level reaches or exceeds that 0.08% threshold, whether it affects the driver's abilities at all becomes irrelevant.
 This is what is called a “per se” violation.

 NJ DUI: Drunk Driving Penalties in New Jersey